General Fund Budget Narrative

 The University will fully implement the terms and associated costs of all collective bargaining agreements.

-For AFSCME covered public safety staff, there is a 6% contractual increase on July 1, 2023.
+For AFSCME covered public safety staff, there is a 6% contractual increase on July 1, 2024.
 Merit Exempt certified officers are expected to follow the same increases and pay practices.
-The Merit step for this bargaining unit is 5% in FY24.
+The Merit step for this bargaining unit is 5% in FY25.

-For COGS represented staff (graduate assistants), there is a 3.0% contractual increase on July 1, 2023.
+For COGS represented staff (Graduate Assistants), there is a 3.0% contractual increase on July 1, 2024.

 1. Fringe Benefits